andyholmes/flatter/README.md

 uploaded as a GitHub Pages artifact.
 See [GitHub Pages](#github-pages) for more information.

-The `include-files` input allows including additional files in the GitHub Pages artifact, such as a `index.html`.
+The `upload-pages-includes` input allows including additional files in the GitHub Pages artifact, such as a `index.html`.
 See [GitHub Pages](#github-pages) for more information.

 ### Test Options

-Flatter supports an opinionated test runner, dynamically rewriting Flatpak manifests to accomodate a testing environment, including a D-Bus session and X11 server.
+Flatter supports an opinionated test runner, dynamically rewriting Flatpak manifests to accommodate a testing environment, including a D-Bus session and X11 server.
 The intention is that a Flatpak manifest can be passed for testing in a CI, then passed for distribution as a nightly build if successful.